darkone23/clojure-crash-course/README.md

 This is the source code for a five minute lightning talk on clojure.

-Clojure is known being a lisp with rich immutable data structures, lazy evaluation, and java iterop
+Clojure is known being a lisp with rich immutable data structures, lazy evaluation, and java interop

 ## clojure syntax 101